Konrad Prószyński

-Konrad Prószyński (19 February 1851 – 8 July 1908), pen name Kazimierz Promyk, was a Polish writer, editor, author of primers (textbooks), editor-in-chief of Gazeta Świąteczna (Holiday Gazette); the founder of secret Society for National Education (Towarzystwo Oświaty Narodowej) under foreign Partitions, and the author of well received Pictorial Literacy (1879) primer.
+Konrad Prószyński (19 February 1851 – 8 July 1908), pen name Kazimierz Promyk, was a Polish writer and editor from the Russian Empire.
+He was the author of primers (textbooks), editor-in-chief of Gazeta Świąteczna (Holiday Gazette); the founder of secret Society for National Education (Towarzystwo Oświaty Narodowej) under foreign Partitions, and the author of well received Pictorial Literacy (1879) primer.
 He was father of a Polish inventor Kazimierz Prószyński.

 Career

 Prószyński began teaching at the age of 23.
 In the summer of 1874 he set up a study course for illiterate adults around Kałuszyn and Mrozów villages in Masovia.
 In 1875, he published his first folding poster to be used by students as the on-the-wall primer.
 It was his first great publishing success, printed in 5,000 copies and sold out in less than a month.
 It was reprinted again, this time with 15,000 copies in country-wide circulation.
 He signed his publications with a literary pseudonym Promyk (a ray of light).